1333 Monument Drive

 In a document dated October 23, 1940, the Parish of St. Anthony in Cody, Wyoming, was established by the late Most Rev. Patrick A. McGovern "at the request and with the approval of the parish of Powell."

 On January 16, 1944, Rev. Francis Penny was appointed pastor of St. Anthony's in Cody but he resided at St. Barbara's in Powell where he was administrator in the absence of Rev. Fred Kimmett who had gone to serve as Chaplain in the U.S. Armed Services.
 In August of 1946, upon the return of Father Kimmett and rooms having been added to the church building in Cody, Father Penny came to reside in Cody as the first permanent pastor.
 The first trustees of St. Anthony's Church corporation were Martin Hurley and John Weber.
 The number of Catholics began to grow, now that Father Penny was in residence here, and with the increase of tourists to Yellowstone in the years that followed World War II, it became evident that a new Church was needed.
 With the acquisition of property from Mr. Paul Stock for $10,000 on Monument Avenue, this vision became a reality when on October 7, 1954, the present St. Anthony's Church was dedicated.
-There it stands on the flats near the Buffalo Bill Historical Center against the background of both Rattlesnake and Cedar Mountains.
-Everyone agreed that no prettier sight could be obtained and certainly the wisdom of the Holy Spirit was at work when a decision was made to accept the present location in preference to other sites and properties at 17th and Beck and 16th and Rumsey which the parish possessed.
+There it stands on the flats near the Buffalo Bill Center of the West against the background of both Rattlesnake and Cedar Mountains.
+Everyone agreed that no prettier site could be obtained and certainly the wisdom of the Holy Spirit was at work when a decision was made to accept the present location in preference to other sites and properties at 17th and Beck and 16th and Rumsey which the parish possessed.

 In 1960 a new Rectory was built (attached to the Church) as a permanent residence for the pastor, and Father Penny moved in for Christmas.
-In the fall of 1971 a much needed facility, then called St. Anthony's Catechetical Center (now the Religious Education Center), was opened for use for the religious education of Catholics in the Cody area.
+In the fall of 1971 a much needed facility, then called St. Anthony's Catechetical Center (now the Parish Center), was opened for use for the religious education of Catholics in the Cody area.
 At first this program of religious education was under the supervision of the Victory Noll Sisters who came here weekly from Powell.
 In August of 1982 Sister Mary Irenea BVM, a Sister of Charity from Dubuque, Iowa, arrived to assume the office of Religious Education Director and Coordinator.